 For decades, Tom Lapinski (’72) has worked to inject humanity into America’s prison system.
 And his latest project, Through the Bars, is his most ambitious venture yet.

-The foundation supports history, music, and arts programs at San Quentin Prison, with a goal of reducing recidivism and promoting successful reintegration of inmates into society.
-Programs include a mentoring network, an inmate-run newspaper, rock and hip-hop bands, and even inmate-run prison podcasts.
+The foundation supports history, music, and an inmate-run newspaper program at San Quentin State Prison, with a goal of reducing recidivism and promoting successful reintegration of inmates into society.
+Another program includes mentoring at-risk youth by bringing them into the prison to interact with the inmates.

 For Lapinski, the project stems from his Brooklyn roots.

 He also developed a tremendous amount of empathy.
-In the ’70s, shortly after he graduated from Baruch, Lapinski heard a radio show featuring an Ohio prison inmate who described his liviing conditions.
+In 1971, during his spring junior year, Lapinski heard a radio show on WBAI featuring an Ohio prison inmate named Jeff.

 But helping those most in need remained Lapinski’s passion.
-He began volunteering with Bread and Roses in 1977, working closely at San Quentin to help bring bands and performers there.
-In 1979, he founded Freedom Foundation International, the country’s first organization dedicated to exonerating wrongly convicted inmates.
+In 1976, he began volunteering with Bread and Roses, an organization that brings free live entertainment into psychiatric facilities, retirement homes, drug rehabilitation programs, etc. He was hired to work there in June 1977.
+By August, he was working in San Quentin to help bring bands and performers inside.
+In 1979, he co-founded the Freedom Foundation International (DBA Freedom Foundation) with a San Quentin inmate.
+This was the first organization dedicated to exonerating wrongly convicted inmates.

-He has volunteered at San Quentin for more than 35 years.
+He has volunteered at San Quentin for 36 years.

 “It’s been an amazing journey, from East New York all the way to the Bay Area,” says Lapinski.
 “And when you talk with the inmates and see the impact you’re having, that’s what makes it all worthwhile.”